Vedanta Society: Vedanta Society of New York

-In 1895, Vivekananda broke off his speaking tour and held a six-week retreat at Thousand Island Park, where he trained and initiated his first disciples to continue the work after his return to India.
-In 1897, Vivekananda sent Swami Abhedananda to lead the New York branch.
-For the first two decades of the 20th century, Swami Abhedananda was the "best-known Asian religious teacher in the United States."
-In 1921, the physical location of the Society (34 West Seventy First Street) was acquired through a gift from Mary Morton, daughter of a former governor of New York.
-Notable swamis who have led the new York Centre include Swami Paramananda, Swami Bodhananda (1906–1950), Swami Pavitrananada (1951–1977), Swami Tathagatananda (1977–2016), and the current head of Center is Swami Sarvapriyananda.
+In 1897, Vivekananda appointed Swami Abhedananda to lead the New York branch.
+According to Jackson, for the first two decades of the 20th century, Swami Abhedananda was the "best-known Asian religious teacher in the United States."
+Other notable swamis who have led the center include Swami Paramananda, Swami Bodhananda (1906–1950), Swami Pavitrananada (1951–1977), and Swami Tathagatananda (1977–2016).